Nigerian IT worker charged in multistate unemployment fraud

 Washington state was severely victimized by fraudulent claims for pandemic-related benefits.
 It likely paid out more than $647 million in such fraudulent claims, though $370 million was recovered, according to state officials.

 Onyegbula is the second Nigerian national charged with such fraud in U.S. District Court for western Washington.
-Abidemi Rufai, 42, a suspended Nigerian government official, has been accused of filing $350,000 in fraudulent claims in Washington and other states, with $288,000 making it into a bank account he controlled.
+Abidemi Rufai, 42, a suspended Nigerian government official, has been accused of stealing $350,000 from Washington.
 He also sought to bilk the Internal Revenue Service of nearly $1.6 million, according to federal prosecutors.

 Rufai was arrested May 14 as he tried to travel from New York to Nigeria.
 A federal court in New York ordered him released on bond pending trial, but federal prosecutors in western Washington have been seeking to make sure he remains in custody, saying he poses a severe flight risk, is facile with fake identities, and that he’s unlikely to ever be extradited if he makes it back to Nigeria.